mohan8900/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 Commence the program
 ### Step 2:
- assign the value of second variables to a temporary variable
+Assign the value of second variables to a temporary variable
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list

 ### Step 5:
-print both the values
+Print both the values
 ### Step 6:
-end the program
+End the program
 ## Program:
 ```
 #Program to circulate N values.